Har1743/Har1743.github.io/Walkthroughs/Bandit-OTW.md

 It is absolutely for beginners.

 **It is basically teaches the basic knowledge of linux and ssh in a fun challenging way**

+## Objective

+* Catch the hints given to you.
+* Login to ssh with credentials.
+* Enumerate for credentials for the next Level.

+# Level 0